rharbird/microbit-challenges/docs/source/basics/data_types.rst

 	celsiusTemp = temperature()
 	fahrenheitTemp = celsiusTemp * 9 / 5 + 32

+Python recognises two division operators: ``/`` and ``//``.
+First one outputs the result you'd expect, but the second one does integer division: whatever the result is always the floor of the resul.
+This means that if the result is a floating point number, it's always rounded down.

 The special operator ``%``, called ``mod`` is used to calculate the remainder when one value is divided by another.
 For example: maybe you'd like to know whether a number is odd or even, you could try dividing it by 2, if it is even then there will be no remainder::

 	theNumber = 3